 - Finding that connecting with your teen is difficult?
 Try these tips.

 Visit our Communication Guides for tips on how to have conversations with your child about any substance use, depending on their age.
 Keep in mind that the average age a child in Missouri first uses marijuana is age 14.
 Having open and honest conversations about this topic, before and after this age, is important for preventing youth use.
+According to the American Academy of Child & Adolescent Psychiatry, teens are less likely to try marijuana if they can ask parents for help when times are hard or stressful, and when they know how their parents feel about drug use.

 Make it clear to your child that you don’t approve of them using marijuana, but be curious and open-minded about their experiences.
 Ask them what they think about marijuana.
 Their answer may surprise you.
 It’s more important – and effective– to listen and discuss rather than to lecture.
 Instead of interrogating your child about whether or not they’ve used marijuana, it’s easier to start a conversation by asking what they’ve heard about it at school or if they’ve seen other kids using it.